How meeting others who'd also survived cancer changed the way I viewed being labeled a cancer survivor and why I now embrace it as a patient.

 Today, I embrace being called and labeled a cancer survivor.
 It's how I often introduce myself.
 To say, I'm a survivor," to me, means, "I have a story."
 Putting words to that story and writing Blush, my memoir, was incredibly healing.
 Not only that, but I've found that as survivors open up about their stories, lives change.

 I can't count how many people have sent me messages with questions about poop, GI doctors and colon cancer ever since I started telling my story, beginning with being Miss October in the 2009 Colondar.
 I've seen friends get colonoscopies and other cancer survivors get resources and support because they knew they could ask me, and I knew how to help.

-Stories from survivors are powerful keys that unlock freedom in others.
+Stories from survivors unlock freedom in others.

 I've also found that when lectures and sermons don't reach people, storytelling will.
 Stories carry a unique "memorability factor."
 When someone is vulnerable and shares a personal account, we often remember it.
 It connects to something deep inside us.